Honduras - Tips

 1998's Hurricane Mitch left hundreds of thousands homeless,

-road network and other public
+devastated the road network and other public

 infrastructure, and crippled certain key